-For highly-skilled, competitive teams/individuals, best suited for teams/players who have played soccer at an organized level and are interested in an intense game.
+Open Competitive – for highly skilled, competitive teams/individuals, best suited for teams/players who have played soccer at an organized level for many years and are interested in a more intense game.
 (18 and older, any gender)

-For players who want to play in a coed setting, and same differentiation as between Open Competitive and Open Intermediate (18 and older, minimum of two female players on the field at all times)
+COED Competitive and Intermediate – for players who want to play in a coed setting, and the same differentiation as between Open Competitive and Open Intermediate (18 and older, minimum of two female players on the field at all times)

 Teams are strongly urged to enter into the proper level of competition.

 The minimum number of players to start a match is 3 (one needs to be GK)

 Roster size: Max 12 players – Players must be on the team’s roster to play.
 Rosters will be checked before each game.
 Players cannot be on two rosters in the same league.
 Players may guest play on another team with consent from the opposing team, except in playoff games when no guest players are allowed.

 COED Leagues: 2 female players on the pitch at all times.
 Otherwise, play one down.

 Rosters are frozen after week 4